Turn tracked hours into paid invoices with Projul's Service Invoicing.

 - No double entry, no manual hour tracking.
 Time data flows from the clock to the invoice.
 Your team tracks time once, and that same data becomes the invoice line item.

-Service invoicing works with both standard time tracking and geo-fenced time tracking.
+Service Invoicing works with both standard time tracking and geo-fenced time tracking.
 However your crew clocks in, those hours are ready to import into an invoice.
+GPS-verified hours carry the same detail and accuracy into your invoices as standard time entries.